The Bacchae and Other Plays by Euripides

 My rating: 5 of 5 stars

 Helen is a strange comedy—a self-parody, acceding to the scholars, possibly first performed for an all-female audience at a festival honoring Demeter and Persephone.
-Fast-moving and uneven in tone, it posits (in an idea apparently derived from Herodotus) that the Helen taken by Paris to Troy was just an illusion generated by Hera to revenge herself on Athena, which means, as our translators points out, that the whole Trojan War was fought for literally nothing.
+Fast-moving and uneven in tone, it posits (in an idea apparently derived from Herodotus) that the Helen taken by Paris to Troy was just an illusion generated by Hera to revenge herself on Athena, which means, as our translator points out, that the Trojan War was fought for literally nothing.
 This play finds Helen in Egyptian exile and dramatizes her reunion and escape with Menelaus.

-The first and earliest play in the volume, Ion, is a bitterly and grotesquely funny story of paternity in which the title character, Apollo’s son conceived in rape of a mortal woman, is reunited with his mother and both are convinced by the gods to pretend to go along with the idea that he is the illegitimate child of another man entirely, his mother’s current husband, so that he can go on to found Greek settlements in Asia.
+The first and earliest play in the volume, Ion, is a bitterly and grotesquely funny story of paternity in which the title character, Apollo’s son conceived in rape of a mortal woman, is reunited with his mother.
+Both are convinced by the gods to pretend to go along with the idea that he is the illegitimate child of another man entirely, his mother’s current husband, so that he can go on to found Greek settlements in Asia.
 This is Euripides at his most corrosive, with the gods as rapacious schemers and mortals as their changeable pawns; by the “happy ending,” everybody stands accused.